eliotayache-nv/GAMMA/README.md

 GAMMA is a code for modeling relativistic hydrodynamics and non-thermal emission on a moving.

+Parts of the code are currently still under development.
+A full documentation will be made available shortly.

+For now we provide a information on how to compile and run the test cases included with the code.

 ## Requirements

 - gnu scientific library